INA-DLWeb/FacetRedux/README.md

 }, VALUE:{size:'120k'}}
 ```

 These 4 entries will be sorted and handed to the Reducer.
-Consecutive entries with the same *key prefix* will be merged and distinct content signatures counted.
+Consecutive entries with the same *key prefix* will be merged and unique content signatures counted.
 This would be the Reducer's output:
 ```javascript
 {KEY:{status:'ok', month:'2013-10', siteId:'foo', type:'HTML',  sizeCategory:'10k-150k', tld:'com', depth:0},
  VALUE:{records:1, size:'73k', deduplicatedSize:'73k', uniqueSHAs:1, uniqueURLs:?}